-- Canadian Institutes of Health Research (CIHR) - Natural Sciences and Engineering Research Council (NSERC) - Social Sciences and Humanities Research Council (SSHRC) - Federal funding and programs administered by the Tri-Agencies (e.g. Networks of Centres of Excellence, Canada Research Chairs, Research Support Fund, College, Community Innovation Program, Canada First Research Excellence Fund and New Frontiers in Research Fund) - Knowledge Infrastructure Program and Strategic Investment Fund
+- Canadian Institutes of Health Research (CIHR) - Natural Sciences and Engineering Research Council (NSERC) - Social Sciences and Humanities Research Council (SSHRC) - Federal funding and programs administered by the three federal research funding agencies (e.g., Networks of Centres of Excellence, Canada Research Chairs, Research Support Fund, College and Community Innovation Program, Canada First Research Excellence Fund and New Frontiers in Research Fund) - Knowledge Infrastructure Program and Post-Secondary Institutions Strategic Investment Fund (SIF)

-The CFI will, however, allow the cost of eligible items to be covered in part by these non-eligible partners provided that this portion is not used to leverage CFI funds.
-Consequently, the CFI contribution will be based on the total cost of eligible items less the funding received from the non-eligible partner.
+The CFI will allow the cost of eligible items to be covered in part by these otherwise non-eligible partners, but that portion of partner funding cannot be used to leverage CFI funds.
+This means the CFI contribution will be based on the total cost of eligible items less the funding received from the non-eligible partner.